-Sometimes called a practice management systems (PMS), medical information system (MIS), or hospital information system (HIS), practice management software is an integral part of medical practice today.
-While all of the best practice management software platforms should include functions for claims management, medical billing, and financial reporting, there are important considerations concerning additional functionality, integration with other software systems, input interfaces, and specialty-specific needs.
+Medical practice management software is designed to streamline clinical workflows, automate billing, assist with claims management, lower overhead, and increase the overall efficiency of day-to-day operations in a hospital, ambulatory clinic, or office.
+Many of the best medical software providers offer this to healthcare organizations as just one facet of their overall solution.
+Sometimes called practice management systems (PMS), medical information system (MIS), or hospital information system (HIS), practice management software is an integral part of medical practice today.
+While all of the best practice management software platforms should include functions for claims management, medical billing, and financial reporting, there are important considerations concerning additional functionality, integration with other software systems, input interfaces, and specialty-specific needs..
 This guide will help prospective buyers consider all options when purchasing a practice management system.

-Practice management software impacts nearly every aspect of clinical workflows, managing the patient encounter from beginning to end.
+Practice management software impacts nearly every aspect of clinical workflows, managing the patient care encounter from beginning to end.
 To pinpoint the best medical practice management software, one must take into consideration the following features.

-The software also serves as the repository for all patient demographic information, including insurance eligibility, appointment history, medication lists, medical history, etc. Some practice management systems support pre-registration, allowing patients to enter their information via the patient portal in advance of the appointment; others utilize tablets or scanned paper forms to input this information for in-office registration.
+The software also serves as the repository for all patient demographic information, including insurance eligibility, appointment history, medication lists, medical history, etc. Some practice management system tools support pre-registration, allowing patients to enter their information via the patient portal in advance of the appointment; others utilize tablets or scanned paper forms to input this information for in-office registration.

 While the actual patient encounter and computerized physician order entry (CPOE) takes place within electronic health records (EHR) software, many physicians rely on their practice management system for document management.
 Some practice management systems include support for imaging, either with a radiology information system (RIS) or picture archiving and communications system (PACS) interface.
 Many systems also include an electronic fax function, allowing offices to go fully paperless.
 Some practice management systems’ document management capabilities include the ability to generate forms for referral automation, camp or school physical documentation, and more.